benblasco/benblasco.github.io/README.md

 # blog
-For pesonal blogging on technical stuff (for now)
+For personal blogging on technical stuff (for now)